Menu

 Table of Contents

-Did you know that non-smokers can be impacted by lung cancer risks?
+Did you know that lung cancer risks can impact non-smokers?

 Most of the advice you hear about preventing lung cancer, although well-meaning, is often linked just to smoking.